lansuite/lansuite/website/docs/guides/guides-upgrade.md

 1. Download the release from [GitHubs Releases page](https://github.com/lansuite/lansuite/releases)
 2. Extract the archive on your machine

+### Set system to read-only

+It is recommended to lock your installation and avoid changes during/after the backup.
+This can either be done by either of the following:

+* Lock LanSuite by enabling the corresponding option under "Admin-Page" -> "Common Settings" -> "Lock LanSuite page"
+* Shut down public access to your web server
+* Move index.php to a different location

 ### Execute a backup

 #### Backup the database